camdenhosler/Sudanese-Mobius-Strip-Mean-and-Gaussian-Curvature-in-R-3/README.md

 **$\mathbb{R}^3$ Curvature**

-For both of the following calculations the coefficients are equal since they are both in $\mathbb{R}^3$
+For both of the following calculations the coefficients are equal since they are both in $\mathbb{R}^3$, each subscript represents a partial derrivative with respect to the subscripted variable, and n represents the unit normal vector of the surface.

 The First Fundamental Form is given by